zmnbgd/Project9/README.md

 To fix our project, you need to learn three new GCD functions, but the most important one is called async() – it means "run the following code asynchronously," i.e. don't block (stop what I'm doing right now) while it's executing.
 Yes, that seems simple, but there's a sting in the tail: you need to use closures.

+GCD 101: async()

+We're going to use async() twice: once to push some code to a background thread, then once more to push code back to the main thread.
+This allows us to do any heavy lifting away from the user interface where we don't block things, but then update the user interface safely on the main thread – which is the only place it can be safely updated.

+GCD creates for you a number of queues, and places tasks in those queues depending on how important you say they are.
+All are FIFO, meaning that each block of code will be taken off the queue in the order they were put in, but more than one code block can be executed at the same time so the finish order isn't guaranteed.

+“How important” some code is depends on something called “quality of service”, or QoS, which decides what level of service this code should be given.
+Obviously at the top of this is the main queue, which runs on your main thread, and should be used to schedule any work that must update the user interface immediately even when that means blocking your program from doing anything else.
+But there are four background queues that you can use, each of which has their own QoS level set:

+User Interactive: this is the highest priority background thread, and should be used when you want a background thread to do work that is important to keep your user interface working.
+This priority will ask the system to dedicate nearly all available CPU time to you to get the job done as quickly as possible.

+User Initiated: this should be used to execute tasks requested by the user that they are now waiting for in order to continue using your app.
+It's not as important as user interactive work – i.e., if the user taps on buttons to do other stuff, that should be executed first – but it is important because you're keeping the user waiting.

+The Utility queue: this should be used for long-running tasks that the user is aware of, but not necessarily desperate for now.
+If the user has requested something and can happily leave it running while they do something else with your app, you should use Utility.

+The Background queue: this is for long-running tasks that the user isn't actively aware of, or at least doesn't care about its progress or when it completes.